← All products

 Infrastructure-derived control state

 Control implementation status is read from live infrastructure — Terraform state, cloud APIs, Kubernetes, IaM policy — not from spreadsheets.
-If the infrastructure drifts, the SSP reflects it.
+If the infrastructure drifts, the SSP and the KSI stream both reflect it.

 02

-SSP, SAP, SAR, and POA&M documents are generated in NIST OSCAL format.
-Hand off to your 3PAO as machine-readable JSON, not 400-page Word documents.
+SSP, SAP, SAR, POA&M, and the FedRAMP Consolidated Rules 2026 machine-readable package format are generated natively.
+OSCAL JSON for Rev 5; structured KSI evidence packages for 20x.
+Hand off to your 3PAO as machine-readable, not as 400-page Word documents.

 03